 The Co-operative capitalizes borrowing costs that are directly attributable to the acquisition, construction or production of a qualifying asset, as part of the cost of that asset until such time that the asset is substantially ready for its intended use or sale.
 The Co-operative identifies a qualifying asset as one that necessarily takes a minimum of one year to get ready for its intended use or sale.
-To the extent that funds are borrowed specifically for the purpose of obtaining a qualifying asset, the Co-operative capitalizes the actual borrowing costs incurred on that borrowing during the period less any investment income earned on the temporary investment of these borrowings.
-To the extent that a qualifying asset is funded generally, the Co-operative determines borrowing costs eligible for capitalization by applying the weighted average cost of borrowing for the period to the expenditures on that asset.
-All other borrowing costs are expensed in the period in which they occur.
+To the extent that funds are borrowed specifically for the purpose of obtaining a qualifying asset, the Co-operative capitalizes the actual borrowing costs incurred on that borrowing during the period, less any investment income earned on the temporary investment of these borrowings.
+To the extent that a qualifying asset is funded generally, the Co-operative determines borrowing costs eligible for capitalization by applying the weighted average cost of borrowing costs are expensed in the period in which they occur.